arkaragi/magiklogger/README.md

 Here's a simple example:

-    from magik_logger.magik.logger import MagikLogger
+    from magiklogger.magik.magik_logger import MagikLogger

-    # create a logger instance
+    # Create a logger instance
     logger = MagikLogger(logger_name="AppLogger",
                          logger_path="logs",
                          log_to_console=True,
                          log_to_file=False,
                          log_level="INFO")

-    # log a message
+    # Log a message
     logger.info("This is a test log message.")